 If you don’t submit your return by the deadline you can face a fine, and the tax authorities may estimate how much tax you need to pay.
 You can track the progress of your tax return through the government’s finance application, Minfin.

-Self-employed income tax
+Self-employed income tax in Belgium

 Self-employed people pay the same rates of income tax as employed workers in Belgium.

 To pay tax, self-employed workers and freelancers must register with the tax office and, if necessary, the VAT office.
 This is possible through a one-stop-shop or business counter (guichet d’entreprise in French, ondernemingsloket in Dutch).

 There are offices throughout Belgium.
 You can find the nearest office on the FPS portal.
 You will need to keep accounts, receipts and make declarations of income and pay your bills on time.

 Property owners must pay an annual tax, based on ownership as of 1 January each year.
 The amount is calculated on the presumed annual rental value (revenue cadastral/kadastraal inkomen) that is attributed to the property by local authorities.

 The tax paid varies according to the commune and the region.

 If you live in the Flemish region, it is generally 2.5% of the annual rental income; in the Brussels-Capital Region, it is 2.25%; and in the Walloon region, it is approximately 1.25%.